usamaejaz/jekyll-now/_posts/2017-10-21-cloudflare-email-decoding.md

 _The encoded string like `543931142127353935313e352e7a373b39` or `5f323a1f2a2c3e323e3a353e25713c3032` in the above examples will give you original email once decoded._

 Cloudflare's Javascript to decode the emails is pretty simple (after beautifying of course).
 If you are on NodeJS, you can directly use the Javascript version of the decoder.
-If not, you can code the same implementation in whatever language you are using.
+If not, you can code the same implementation in your language.

-Here are some implementations along with the pretty version of Cloudflare's javascript implementation.
+Here are some implementations along with the pretty version of Cloudflare's email decoder javascript implementation.

 ## Javascript